Kazi Zafar Ahmed

-Kazi Zafar Ahmad (/ˈkɑːzi ˈzɑːfɑːr ˈɑːxmɛd/; কাজী জাফর আহমেদ; 1 July 1939 – 27 August 2015) was a Bangladeshi politician of the Jatiya Party, who was the Prime Minister of Bangladesh from 1989 to 1990.
+Kazi Zafar Ahmad (/ˈkɑːzi ˈzɑːfɑːr ˈɑːxmɛd/; কাজী জাফর আহমেদ; 1 July 1939 – 27 August 2015) was a Bangladeshi politician of the Jatiya Party, who was Prime Minister of Bangladesh from 1989 to 1990.

 Early life

 Ahmed was born on 1 July 1939, in Kazi Bari, Cheora Chauddagram Upazila, Comilla, British India (now Bangladesh), the son of Cheora Kazi Bari.
 He passed the entrance examination from Khulna Zilla School in the first division in 1955.
 He later completed his Higher Secondary education from Rajshahi College in 1957 and went on to earn both his B.A.
 (Honours) and M.A. degrees in History from the University of Dhaka.
 Although he completed coursework for an MA in International Relations and an LLB, he could not sit for the final examinations as he was imprisoned.

 Early political career

 East Pakistan Students' Union

 He started his political career while studying at Rajshahi College by joining the East Pakistan Students' Union (now Bangladesh Students' Union).
 Later he was elected the Joint Secretary of the Rajshahi District unit of East Pakistan Students' Union.
 During his college days he also got associated with the Communist Party of East Pakistan.
 He worked to increase the organizational activity of Rajshahi District East Pakistan Students' Union.
 He also attended various regional and District Students' conference in North Bengal.
 During this he met Muhammad Shahidullah in the Ishwardi Students' conference.

 After his admission in Dhaka University, he was elected the office secretary of the Central Committee of East Pakistan Students' Union in 1958.

-On 7 October 1958 Martial law was imposed throughout Pakistan and serval political leaders were arrested.
+On 7 October 1958 Martial law was imposed throughout Pakistan and several political leaders were arrested.
 Zafar was in Khulna at that time.
 After the Martial law was declared he went in concealment of identity.
 He went to Comilla and began to teach there in a High School.
 He stayed there until June 1959.